Amber has a German Shepherd companion and enjoys sharing information with other pet parents.

-Dogs love the smell of dead things, and not just fish.
-I once saw my dog roll over a dead raccoon and the worst part is he licked it afterwards.
-He's also rubbed a dead goose all over his back, feces from an unknown animal, as well as a carcass so deteriorated I couldn't even tell what animal it was anymore.
-I have even seen a dog roll in dead deer, fortunately it was not my own dog.
+Dogs love the smell of dead things, not just fish.
+I once saw my dog roll over a dead raccoon—and the worst part is that he licked it afterward.
+He's also rubbed his back all over a dead goose, feces from an unknown animal, and a carcass so deteriorated I couldn't even tell what animal it was anymore.
+I have even seen a dog roll in dead deer; fortunately, it was not my own dog.
 I don't need to tell you how horrible the stench of those deer was.

-My dog lets me know when he wants my attention by barking, whining incessantly, shoving his toys in my face, or sometimes even trying to fit his entire body (all one hundred pounds of himself) in my tiny lap.
-Rolling in smelly things may have been a way for wolves to garner attention from the other members of their pack by saying 'smell all the cool stuff I found, aren't I really interesting?'
+My dog lets me know when he wants my attention by barking, whining incessantly, shoving his toys in my face, or sometimes even trying to fit his entire body (all 100 pounds of himself) on my tiny lap.
+Rolling in smelly things may have been a way for wolves to garner attention from the other members of their pack by saying, "Smell all the cool stuff I found!
+Aren't I really interesting?"

 What makes sense to them obviously makes zero sense to us, but we still love our furry companions all the same.
 If you can't stand the smell, though, here are ways to get that nasty scent out of your dog's fur.

-The best way to get the fish smell out of your dog fur is abstinence.
+The best way to get the fish smell out of your dog's fur is abstinence.
 In other words, don't let your dog roll in dead fish.
 However, if you've got a stubborn pain in the butt that is anything like my dog, sometimes you just can't stop them, especially if you let them run around without a leash on like I do.

 There is no easy way to get the smell of dead fish out of their fur.
 Regular dog shampoo alone will not get rid of the stink.
 Trust me, I know, I've tried.
 But don't fret, if you've got the time, there are other options.

 However, I have found that a deodorizing shampoo alone doesn't quite get the smell out of their fur.
 After one wash, even if you really work the shampoo into their fur, the fishy smell tends to persist.
 It won't be as strong, but it will still be there.
 It may take several simultaneous washes or the use of a secondary product to really get the smell out of there.

 There are many other deodorizing shampoos out there on the market, though, most of which I have not tried.
 So check your local pet store and ask them what they suggest and maybe it'll work for you.

-Lemon, Vinegar and Baking Soda
+Lemon, Vinegar, and Baking Soda

 After washing your dog with a deodorizing shampoo, if the smell persists there are other products you can try in succession to rid your pup of the awful stench they managed to accumulate.

 After washing your dog with a deodorizing shampoo to get all the gunk out of their fur and to get rid of the worst of the smell, try cleaning your dog with lemon juice.

 There are two different types of vinegar you can use for this: white vinegar or apple cider vinegar.
 In regards to white vinegar, I have not found a reputable source asserting white vinegar as a reliable method of eradicating the fish smell.
 I did, however, find it on quite a few forums from users that insist it is a viable approach so that is why I am including it.

 Apple Cider Vinegar can also be used as a secondary product to get the fish smell out.
 Apple Cider Vinegar is a natural remedy for a lot of pet ailments.
 According to The Whole Dog Journal, ACV can act as a urinary system tonic and cleanser, it can act as a natural flea repellent, alleviate skin allergy problems, act as a natural antibiotic, help prevent food poisoning, improve digestion and more.
 If you swab your dog's ears out with a little bit of apple cider vinegar on a regular basis, it can also prevent ear infections.

-Baking Soda is another one of those products that has hundreds of uses.
+Baking soda is another one of those products that has hundreds of uses.
 There are even books written about the uses of baking soda such as Vicki Lansky's Baking Soda: Over 500 Fabulous, Fun, and Frugal Uses You've Probably Never Thought Of.
-Personally I use baking soda as an exfoliant and mask for my face.
-It works wonderfully by the way.
+Personally, I use baking soda as an exfoliant and mask for my face.
+It works wonderfully, by the way.
 Baking soda is often used to suck up foul stenches, such as in the fridge, and it is no different for your dog.